-Bangkok’s Chinatown is the largest in the world and is absolutely worth a stop.
-The main artery runs down Yaowarat Road and is unmistakable as you see the vibrant yellow and red signage lining the streets.
-The highlights off the main road are the multitude of food vendors and shops set up lining the sidewalk.
-Stop to try the infamous Durian, but make sure you’re ready for a test of your senses, including scent, taste and texture.
+Bangkok’s Chinatown is the largest in the world and is absolutely worth a visit.
+The main artery runs down Yaowarat Road and is unmistakable with vibrant yellow and red signage lining the streets.
+The highlight is the multitude of food vendors and shops lining the sidewalk.
+Stop and try the infamous Durian.
+But before you do, make sure you’re ready for a test of your senses, including scent, taste and texture.

-One thing to note is that the area changes depending on the time of day you choose to visit.
-Daytime is centered more around shops and markets while nighttime brings the real delights of street food and a bustling night life.
+One thing to note is that the area changes depending on the time of day you visit.
+Daytime in Chinatown is centered around shopping and the market.
+With nighttime comes the incredible street food and a bustling night life.